nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 * 20 Anti-Aircraft guns costs 80 MIC
 * 12400 Men not build in a factory

-Costing 1660 MIC

-This is by no means a good division, compared to a German Panzer division, but it is a decent compromise between quality and cost, and I would like at least 3 to invade German Silesia, preferably 6.
+Again, these divisions are  utterly unhistorical, and would not actually work in WW2 combat.
+But in game, it is  a decent compromise between quality and cost, and I would like at least 3 to invade German Silesia, preferably 6.

-We will essentially be able to convert one infantry division to an elite division for every 120 tanks, 1990 infantry equipment and 15 support equipment we are above our target.
+So I would like between 70 and 76 regular infantry divisions, and 6 elite divisions (roughly twice what Poland actually had at the start of WW2)

 Results
 -----------